Tongu do dia toinges mo thúath: Interpretation

 The Celtic god Teutates (whose name is inscribed on this pottery sherd) has been suggested to be the pagan god behind this oath.

 Some have interpreted the oath as a genuine Celtic pagan formula, preserved in early Irish literature.
 Joseph Vendryes suggested that the Celtic god Teutates, a tribal deity whose name has the same root as túath, was the pagan god behind this oath.
 Vendryes has been followed in this proposal by Myles Dillon and Proinsias Mac Cana.
-Gearóid Mac Niocaill proposed that the function of the pagan god behind this oath was the tribe's ancestor god.
-Kenneth H. Jackson proposed that the god was the tribe's tutelary god.
+Gearóid Mac Niocaill proposed that the function of the pagan god behind this oath was that of the tribe's ancestor god, whereas Kenneth H. Jackson suggested it was that of the tribe's tutelary god.

 Against the identifications of the phrase as a remnant of pagan culture, Ó hUiginn has argued that the phrase "has every appearance of being a contrived learned phrase", an innovation in the early Irish epics dating to the Christian period rather than "an inherited pre-Christian archaism".
 He argues that the archaic grammatical features in this phrase show a "syntactic imbalance", which would be unexpected in a genuine idiomatic expression.
 His proposal is that a Christian author attempted to contrive an archaic pagan oath (suitable to the pagan background of the Old Irish epics) out of the Christian formula toing do dia ('I swear to god').
 Kim McCone and Tom Sjöblom have followed Ó hUiginn's analysis.